Axway/grapes-jenkins-plugin/src/site/markdown/usage.md

 Select the Grapes server you want to send the information to.
 If you are using the [Grapes Maven plugin], tic the check box "Manage Grapes Maven plugin Notification".
+If you want to send build information to complete module report, tic the check box "Publish module's build info".

 ![Select Grapes server](job-config2.png)